 Watercraft other than ski boat members may navigate around the ski lake staying within 20 feet of shore from may 1 through Labor Day, 9:30 p.m. until noon.
 Watercraft other than ski boat members are never allowed more than 20 feet away from shore.
 People stopping to fish the ski lake from their boats may not do so from 9:00 a.m. to 12 p.m.
 In addition, on Tuesdays only, from May 1 to Labor Day, watercraft are permitted on the ski lake dawn ‘til dusk, providing a ski boat member is not using the ski lake.
 Between Labor Day and May 1st, watercraft other than ski boat members may be on the ski lake with unrestricted hours unless a ski boat member enters the water.
 In all cases, ski boat members have priority on the ski lake.
 It is up to all other watercraft to get off the ski lake or move to within 5 feet of shore when a ski boat enters the water.
 The ski boat members have agreed to exercise discretion of use during times of permitted watercraft use.
 However, in all cases, ski boat members have priority.
 Under no circumstances will any boater (s) put others sharing the ski lake in danger.
 Doing so will be grounds for termination of membership.
 Club members with campsites on the ski lake without a ski boat membership may go clockwise, hugging the shoreline with their watercraft to access the connecting channel area.
 To return to their campsite, members shall go counter-clockwise.

 Sailboats are prohibited on the ski lake.
+Double decker pontoon boats are not permitted in the park for safety reasons.
 Operators of pontoon (party) boats should be extra aware of quiet hours, which are 10:00 p.m. until 10:00 a.m. daily.
 Navigation lights must be on from sunset to sunrise.

 No club member shall stop his/her watercraft in front of someone’s campsite to fish, swim, or play anywhere on navigable park waters without permission.